2. How to... clam shell

 3. Engage your abdominals by pulling your belly button in, as this will help to stabilise your spine and pelvis.

 4. Keeping your feet touching, raise your upper knee as high as you can without shifting your hips or pelvis.
 Don’t move your lower leg off the floor.
+Take care not to allow your top hip to roll backwards as this will cause the exercise to be less effective.

 5. Pause, and then return your upper leg to the starting position on the ground.
+Ideally your breathing pattern is breathe out to lift and in to lower, doing this helps to support your movement and spine by integrating your pelvic floor and diaphragm.

 Notes from your P.T

-Muscles stretched:
+Muscles worked:

 Caution: